ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

   - Camera
 toc: true
 ---
-Read my article on some intersting details of digital cameras including camera types, basic structure and functionality.
-If you are interested in photography or courious about what is happening inside a digital camera this article is for you :D.
+Read my article on intersting story of digital cameras including camera types, basic structure and functionality.
+If you are interested in buying a camera or getting in to photography or courious about what is happening inside a digital camera this article is for you :D.

 ## Digital Camera

+**Note:** I am just an amature for the photograpy field, not an expert photographer..
+{: .notice--danger}

 Digital camera is no longer a stranger item since it's becomming a day-to-day appliance.
 It's a device that captures photographs and videos using an electronic image sensor and store the images and videos digitally, rather than on film.
 One advantage is that you can see the images you have taken immediately after you have taken them, because the images are displayed on a screen on the back of the camera.
 This allows you to check the composition and focus of the image, and delete any that are not satisfactory.